Sliding Down a Slope

 - Gold: I’ve used three or more structural properties of the test objects to help organize my observations.

 - Platinum: I’ve used three or more structural properties of the test objects to help organize my observations.
-I’ve also proposed a hypothesis about the objects I’ve tested to explain my observations.
+To explain my observations, I’ve also proposed a hypothesis about the objects I’ve tested.

 To integrate language arts skills development, have your students: